CKalitin/ckalitin.github.io/_posts/2026-03-23-terraform-electrolyzer-modelling.md

 - [Terraform Industries Whitepaper](https://terraformindustries.wordpress.com/2022/07/24/terraform-industries-whitepaper/)
 - [To Conquer the Primary Energy Consumption Layer of Our Entire Civilization](https://terraformindustries.wordpress.com/2025/04/03/to-conquer-the-primary-energy-consumption-layer-of-our-entire-civilization/)

 51 hours and 27 minutes ago I read [this blog post by Klaasnotfound](https://klaasnotfound.com/2025/06/03/terraform-industries-business-case-doesnt-add-up/) which criticizes many of Terraform Industries approaches.
-To ensure that the company I aspire to work at for decades is not firmly rooted in a flawed strategy, I decided to do my own due dilligence, and this blog post covers just the Electrolyzer economics portion of that due dilligence.
+To ensure that the company I aspire to work at for decades is not firmly rooted in a flawed strategy, I decided to do my own due diligence, and this blog post covers just the Electrolyzer economics portion of that due diligence.

 ## **Electrolyzer Cost Vs Efficiency**

 ![Image](/assets/images/terraform-electrolyzer-modelling/handmer-cost-vs-eff.png)

 Terraform Industries gets their hydrogen from electrolysis which uses an electrochemical cell to split H2O into H2 and O2.
-There are several methods of electrolysis including Alkaline electrolysis, Proton Exchange Membrane (PEM) electrolysis, and Anion Exchange Membrane (AEM) electrolysis, etc. For the purposes of this analysis, the technical details behind each method is unimportant and the economic model is agnostic to the method, it only cares about the cost and efficiency of the process.
+There are several methods of electrolysis including Alkaline electrolysis, Proton Exchange Membrane (PEM) electrolysis, and Anion Exchange Membrane (AEM) electrolysis, etc. For the purposes of this analysis, the technical details behind each method are unimportant and the economic model is agnostic to the method, it only cares about the cost and efficiency of the process.

 Above is a chart from Casey Handmer's blog post [How to Produce Green Hydrogen for $1/kg](https://terraformindustries.wordpress.com/2023/08/16/how-to-produce-green-hydrogen-for-1-kg/) that shows the capex cost ($/kW, cost per power input) of an electrolyzer vs its efficiency (kWh/kgH2).
 Handmer's goal here is to model the relation between cost and efficiency of electrolyzers given various design decisions.